Erdeia/erdeia.github.io/projects.md

 During my PhD, I investigated the biosynthesis and degradation of chlorophyll precursors using fluorescence and absorption spectroscopy, with a focus on photochemical and developmental regulation.

 Over time, my research interests expanded toward plant–herbivore–microbiome interactions and the volatile cues mediating these interactions.
 At the Plant Protection Institute of the Hungarian Academy of Sciences, I studied olfactory and behavioural differences between seasonal morphs of <em>Drosophila suzukii</em>, linking chemical cues to insect behavioural plasticity.
+As a visiting researcher in the Department of Plant Protection Biology, I investigated the field control of Drosophila suzukii using yeast-based lures in attract-and-kill systems.
+I also collaborated with Teun Dekker on elucidating the mechanisms underlying pest suppression in the Desmodium–maize push–pull intercropping system.
 I have also contributed to several research projects on invasive and emerging pest species, including:
 - identification of the sex pheromone of <em>Duponchelia fovealis</em>,
 - identification of oviposition deterrents and repellents against the boxwood moth <em>Cydalima perspectalis</em>,
 - identification of repellents against the fungus gnat <em>Lycoriella ingenua</em>.
 As a visiting researcher in the Department of Plant Protection Biology, I investigated the field control of <em>Drosophila suzukii</em> using yeast-based lures in attract-and-kill systems.
 I also collaborated with Teun Dekker on elucidating the mechanisms underlying pest suppression in the <em>Desmodium</em>–maize push–pull intercropping system.

 ---

 ## Interdisciplinary / artistic projects